DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 Note that multiple fields can be specified.
 These fields are displayed as data within the Grid.

-Can be extended by other plugins.
-See the Extensions section.

 ### Column

 Describes the column interface